Joan-gao/BloomBank/README.md

 1. **SigninPage/SignupPage**

 - **Functionality**: Require sign-in or sign-up for secure cloud storage of bill data.
 Collect personal details like age, gender, occupation, income sources, and financial goals to enable personalized financial advice from the AI bot.
+During registration, users can also choose a Family Account option, which allows them to invite family members via a QR code to collaborate on shared financial management.

 2. **HomePage**